-Ms. Askew is a member of the ALI 's Membership Committee and served on the Members Consultative Group for the Restatement of the Law, Employment Law.
+Ms. Askew is a member of the ALI 's Development Committee and served on the Members Consultative Group for the Restatement of the Law, Employment Law.
 She has chaired ALI committees, including the Outreach Committee and the ABA Section Chairs & Chairs Elect Committee.
 She is a longtime leader in the American Bar Association, State Bar of Texas, and Dallas Bar Association and is a member of the ABA House of Delegates and Past Chair of the Section of Litigation of the American Bar Association.
 She has also previously served on the Board of Directors of ALI-ABA.

 Ms. Askew chaired the State Bar of Texas Board of Directors in 2003-04 after prior service as Chair of the Section of Litigation and the Continuing Legal Education Committee.